Sample Essay Topic -- Sparkling Water is the New Soda

 Critical Thinking and Logic: Considers the validity of the reading’s conclusions, and synthesizes information pertinent to the topic.

-Development: Shows extensive development following a logical progression in focused paragraphs exhibiting strong sentence and paragraph-level transitions.
+Development: Shows extensive development following a logical progression in focused paragraphs, exhibits clear sentence and paragraph-level transitions, and offers convincing points of its own.

 Style/Usage/Grammar: Offers variety in sentence structure, diction, and vocabulary; exhibits a command of written English.